Don’t let your business go stale.

 Have a get-away.
 Just like in any relationship, quality time is key to nurturing the partnership and keeping things fresh.
 Same goes for your business.
 From time to time you need to have business retreats (e.g. for strategic planning, working on your book, completing special projects that require high concentration, or new product or service design).
 This can be a simple one-day get away to an office space or a day pass to a hotel.
 You might consider investing a little more to participate in a multi-day retreat or business building intensive facilitated by a professional coach, if you’re feeling overwhelmed or need guidance.

 Join a mastermind group or coaching program.
 Getting an outside perspective is critical to keeping your business fresh and having the support you need when things start to feel stale.
-In a mastermind group (I offer one exclusively for current and past clients) you meet regularly with a group of your entrepreneur peers who contribute insight, feedback, and ideas.
+In a mastermind group you meet regularly with a group of your entrepreneur peers who contribute insight, feedback, accountability and ideas.
 Such a structure allows you to delve into challenges and business ideas at a much deeper level.
 Plus, you now have a group of people who are committed to your success just as much as you are to theirs.

 Getting committed, consistent support from a mastermind group or coaching program could be exactly what will make the difference between staying stale and blah versus breathing new life back into your business.